Public administration: 1950s–1970s: Expansion and reform

 Stimulated by events during the 1960s such as an active civil rights movement, the Vietnam War and war protests, assassinations of a president and civil rights leaders, and an active women's movement, public administration changed course somewhat.
 Landmark legislation such as the Equal Pay Act of 1963 and the Civil Rights Act of 1964 also gave public administrators new responsibilities.
 These events were manifest in the public administration profession through the new public administration movement.
 "Under the stimulating patronage of Dwight Waldo, some of the best of the younger generation of scholars challenged the doctrine they had received".
 These new scholars demanded more policy-oriented public administrators that incorporated "four themes: relevance, values, equity, and change".
 All of these themes would encourage more participation among women and minorities.

 Stimulated by the events of the '60s, the 1970s brought significant change to the American Society for Public Administration.
 Racial and ethnic minorities and women members organized to seek greater participation.
 Eventually, the Conference on Minority Public Administrators and the Section for Women in Public Administration were established.

+The 1968 Minnowbrook Conference, which convened at Syracuse University under the leadership of Dwight Waldo, gave rise to the concept of New Public Administration.